Dallinger/Dallinger/docs/source/dummies_network.rst

         self.property2 = repr(generation_size)
         self.property3 = repr(initial_source)

-They are also made available as a property so you can do things like ``network.generation_size`` instead of having to remember that generation size is property 2 and then do ``network.property2``.
+They are also made available as a property so you can do things like ``network.generation_size`` instead of having to remember that generation size is property 2 and accessing it via ``network.property2``.

 The ``add_node()`` function is quite complicated, so let's break it down.
 First it needs to work out what generation the current Node is in.
 It does this by counting all the Nodes in the Network (excluding the initial source, if it exists) and dividing this by the generation_size.
 It them assigns this number to the Node as its ``generation``.
 So, if you want to use this Network you need to set up your Nodes to have a property called ``generation``.
-None of the Nodes we have seen so far have this, and so we'll see how its done in the demos later.
+None of the Nodes we have seen so far have this, and so we'll see how it's done in the demos later.
 ::

         nodes = [n for n in self.nodes() if not isinstance(n, Source)]